 The N64 was the first console to feature an analog stick as we know it today and Super Mario 64 was the killer game that showed how to use it.
 Mario survived the transition from 2D to 3D very well and Super Mario 64 was again taking the lead in platform games: using the analog stick and introducing a number of new jump'n'run features it was huge success.
 Another interesting feature of the controller was its expansion port: you could plug in memory cards to store game records or a rumble pack.
 You could plug in four controllers.

 Now I have to mention a small issue which really, really drives me mad, even today: the Worms games by Team 17.
-Worms Armageddon on the N64 was one of the very best multiplayer games.
-It got good graphics, was total fun and every player could use its own controller (you can plug in 4 controllers).
-But later Worms games on the Nintendo GameCube (Worms Blast and Worms 3D) used the totally stupid hot-seat, meaning that you would have to pass around a single controller even though you could plug in 4 controllers into the GameCube as well !
+Worms Armageddon on the N64 was one of the funniest multiplayer games I've ever played.
+It has good graphics, was total fun and every player could use its own controller (you can plug in 4 controllers).
+But later Worms games on the Nintendo GameCube (Worms Blast and Worms 3D) used the totally stupid hot-seat, meaning that you would have to pass around a single controller even though you could plug in 4 controllers into the GameCube as well!
 How dumb is that ?
-This is by far the most stupid design decission I've ever seen in a game and totally ruins the fun of those great games for absolutely no reason !If you sit on the couch with three friends and constantly have to pass around the controller and maneuver the cable around obstacles like the table.
+This is by far the most stupid design decission I've ever seen in a game and totally ruins the fun of those great games for absolutely no reason!
+You sit on the couch with three friends and constantly have to pass around the controller and maneuver the cable around obstacles like the table.
 By contrast if everyone has their controller it's absolutely relaxed.
-I don't think that the developers couldn't implement it correctly, I'm a developer myself and know that this is a no-brainer so it must have been a management decission by the project leader or some different suit idiot (we've got no time to implement and test it, concentrate on this or that instead because everything else is more important or something like that).
+I don't think that there's a technical reason for that, it must have been a management decission by the project leader or some different suit idiot (we've got no time to implement and test it, concentrate on this or that instead because everything else is more important or something like that).
 I even wrote Team 17 and told them what I thought about it (in kind words, of course).
 I didn't expect a response and got none.
 I found this issue so deeply disappointing and drove me so mad that Team 17 lost me as a customer: I won't buy a Worms game ever again.